oskarth/netpowder/README.md

 See http://experiments.oskarth.com/netpowder/ for a technical overview.

+### Where's the rest of the code?

+This repository only shows the satellite part of the code.
+The backend code that generates a planet and its satellites is hosted in a private repo for now.
+Parts of it might be open sourced later, but if you are interested in the setup feel free to ping me!

 ### How do I get access?

 Currently the number of publicly available satellites is limited.
 This is due to